jbush001/NyuziProcessor/software/render-object/README.md

 ## Using Verilog model

 Type 'make verirun'.
-As with the instruction accurate simulator, the framebuffer will be dumped to fb.bmp.
+As with the instruction accurate simulator, the framebuffer will be dumped to framebuffer.png.

 ## Profiling